markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 # Programming in Machine Code on the Minstrel 4th/ 4D

+Ace Forth is both fast and memory efficient, so there is less need to resort to machine-code than in, say, BASIC.
+However, if you do need (or want) to add some machine-code to your latest project, here are a couple of ways to do it.

+Note that this document assumes a reasonable familiarity with Ace Forth.

 ## Storing machine code in the dictionary

-It is relatively easy to add small machine-code routines to an Ace Forth dictionary, and there are various ROM routines from which your code can access the data stack.
+It is relatively easy to add small machine-code routines to an Ace Forth dictionary, and there are various ROM routines using which your code can access the data stack.

 The [Jupiter Ace Forth Programming manual](http://www.jupiter-ace.co.uk/documents_index.html) includes a Forth defining word